NGSEP/NGSEPcore/README.txt

 	-s			: Consider secondary alignments while calling SNVs.
 Non-unique primary alignments will also
 				  be considered in this mode.
-	-csb		: Calculate a exact fisher test p-value for strand bias between the reference and the alternative allele
-	-minQuality	INT	: Minimum genotype quality to accept a SNV call Genotype quality is calculated as 1 minus the posterior probability of the genotype given
-				  the reads (in phred scale).
-Default: 0 -maxBaseQS INT		: Maximum value allowed for a base quality score.
-Larger values will be equalized to this value.
-This parameter allows to reduce the effect of sequencing errors with high base quality scores.
-Default: 100
 	-ignore5 INT		: Ignore this many base pairs from the 5' end of the reads.
 Default: 0
 	-ignore3 INT		: Ignore this many base pairs from the 3' end of the reads.
 Default: 0
+	-h FLOAT		: Prior heterozygosity rate.
+Default: 0.001 -maxBaseQS INT		: Maximum value allowed for a base quality score.
+Larger values will be equalized to this value.
+This parameter allows to reduce the effect of sequencing errors with high base quality scores.
+Default: 100
-	-knownSTRs FILE		: File with known short tandem repeats (STRs) This is a text file with at least three columns, chromosome, first position and last
+	-knownSTRs FILE		: File with known short tandem repeats (STRs).
+				  This is a text file with at least three columns, chromosome, first position and last
 				  position.
 Positions should be 1-based and
 				  inclusive.
-	-knownVariants FILE	: VCF file with variants to be genotyped.
-Only these variants will appear in the output vcf file.
-With this option homozygous calls to the reference allele will be reported
+	-minQuality	INT	: Minimum genotype quality to accept a SNV call Genotype quality is calculated as 1 minus the posterior probability of the genotype given
-	-embeddedSNVs		: Flag to call SNVs within STRs.
+				  the reads (in phred scale).
+Default: 0 -embeddedSNVs		: Flag to call SNVs within STRs.
 By default, STRs are treated as a single locus and hence no SNV will be called within an STR.
+	-csb			: Calculate a exact fisher test p-value for strand bias between the reference and the alternative allele
+	-knownSVs FILE		: File with coordinates of known structural variants in GFF format.
 	-minSVQuality INT	: Minimum quality score (in PHRED scale) for structural variants.
 Default: 20
+	-runRep			: Turns on the procedure to find repetitive regions based on reads with multiple
+				  alignments.
+	-runRD			: Turns on read depth (RD) analysis to identify CNVs
 	-genomeSize INT		: Total size of the genome to use during detection of CNVs.
-This should be used when the reference file only includes a part of the genome (e.g. a chromosome or a partial assembly)
+This should be used when the reference file only includes a part of the genome (e.g. a chromosome or a partial assembly).
 	-binSize INT		: Size of the bins to analyze read depth.
 				  Default: 100
 	-algCNV	STRING		: Comma-separated list of read depth algorithms